kushtekriwal/Deep-Learning-Class/hw2/README.md

 Through the magic of graphs and the backpropagation algorithm, we will only have to write a `forward` for this block and the `backward` can be figured out automatically.
 But to get the graph to be happy (AKA to specify the graph properly), we will  have to do some minor bookkeeping.

-Firstly, notice that `ResNetBlock` is a `LayerUsingLayer`.
+Firstly, notice that `ResNetBlock` is a subclass of `LayerUsingLayer`.
 This means all the operations we will do on the data will be using `Layer`s rather than numpy/numba/python functions.
 By doing this, we construct a computation graph which can be executed forward and which can be backpropagated through.
 This is actually something you've seen and used before.
-Both `SequentialLayer` and `Network`, and are all `LayerUsingLayer`s.
+Both `SequentialLayer` and `Network` are also subclasses of `LayerUsingLayer`s.
 That's why you didn't have to write explicit `backward` functions for them.

-Have a look at [nn/layers/sequential_layer.py](nn/layers/sequential_layer.py).
-A `SequentialLayer` applies operations to data sequentially with each `Layer` using the previous `Layer`'s output as its input.
-The nice thing about the sequential layer is we don't have to specify and call all the layers individually.
-But there is also some bookkeeping involved. `LayerUsingLayer`s must implement the `final_layer` property and the `set_parent` function in order to work.

-`final_layer` is pretty straightforward.
-This is the very last thing done by a `LayerUsingLayer` (in the graph, it is the edge that exits the final node and doesn't go into anything).
-In `SequentialLayer` we recursively search for the final layer from the `layers` list in case those layers too are `LayerUsingLayer`s.

-`set_parent` lets us reassign the parent of the `LayerUsingLayer` subgraph.
-This is mostly useful because the `SequentialLayer` allows us to avoid specifying the parent during the `__init__` call of the sub-layers.
-Notice in `main.py` how none of the layers specify the parent argument.
-But now we have to "fix up" the parents by assigning the parent to any point in the `SequentialLayer`'s sub-graph that used the parent.
-In this case, that is just the first element.

 Now let's get into the `ResNetBlock`.
 <img src="../readme_assets/images/resnet_block.png">

 The `ResNetBlock` has two branches from the input that are eventually combined again.